Hypercubed/f-flat_node/docs/the-stack-and-the-repl.md

 ![](./assets/parent+child.png)

-In F♭, a sub-environment may be invoked using the `fork` word.
+In F♭, a sub-environment may be invoked using the `in` word.
 When a stack is forked it receives its initial stack content from the bottom of parent's stack \(in the form of an array\) and creates a new dictionary \(scope + locals\) that inherits from the parent.
 In this way the child environment has access to all words defined in the parent.
 A child can send a value from it's stack to the parent using the `send` verb.